French hood: Habilments or billaments

+The front of the hood could be decorated with a jewelled band, in England called a "habilment or "billement", (see below).
 In the early 1540s, Henry VIII passed a sumptuary law restricting the usage of "any Frenche hood or bonnet of velvett with any habiliment, paste, or egg [edge] of gold, pearl, or stone" to the wives of men with at least one horse.
-As the century progressed, the French hood became smaller and more curved, and was worn further back on the head.